Vikings roster shake-up frees opportunities for younger players

 Key draft ahead

-Trading Stefon Diggs to the Bills netted the Vikings two more picks in this year’s draft, including Buffalo’s first-rounder, and last year’s free agency losses gave the Vikings three compensatory picks.
-All told, Minnesota has 12 choices in the 2020 draft, including five in the first 105 picks (two first-rounders, a second-rounder and two third-rounders).
+Trading Stefon Diggs to the Bills netted the Vikings two more picks in this year’s draft, including Buffalo’s first-rounder, and last year’s free-agency losses gave the Vikings three compensatory picks.
+All told, Minnesota has 12 choices in the 2020 draft, including five in the first 105 picks.

 On offense, the Vikings will need a new right guard after releasing Josh Kline in an effort to save cap space.
-They could ask second-year guard Dru Samia to take on a starting role, or look to move left tackle Riley Reiff to guard, if they’re able to find a left tackle in a draft that’s thought to have several good ones (like Louisville’s Mekhi Becton, Georgia’s Andrew Thomas and Iowa’s Tristan Wirfs) near the top of the board.
+They could ask second-year guard Dru Samia to take on a starting role, or look to move left tackle Riley Reiff to guard, if they’re able to find a left tackle in a draft that’s thought to have several good ones (such as Louisville’s Mekhi Becton, Georgia’s Andrew Thomas and Iowa’s Tristan Wirfs) near the top of the board.
 They’ll also need a receiver — whether that’s second-year man Bisi Johnson or a rookie from a deep receiver draft — to emerge alongside Adam Thielen.

 The list of open spots creates a heavy burden for the Vikings’ 2020 draft class, in addition to whatever sensible pickups the team can make before the start of the season.